antrea-io/antrea/docs/antrea-network-policy.md

 to it, and the policy does not explicitly allow communications with another Pod, this behavior cannot be changed by creating an Antrea-native policy with an "allow" action in the "baseline" tier.
-For this reason, it generally does not make sense to create policies in the "baseline" tier with the "allow" action。
+For this reason, it generally does not make sense to create policies in the "baseline" tier with the "allow" action.

 ### kubectl commands for Tier